nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - `list` : Lists all contacts and concerts in the ConcertPhonebook.

-   - `listcc` : Lists all concertContacts in the ConcertPhonebook.
+   - `listcc` : Lists all concert contacts in the ConcertPhonebook.

    - `addp n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/organiser t/friends` : Adds a
      contact named `John Doe` to the ConcertPhonebook.